-The course requirements are sequential and quite specific and the timeline for this degree program is well mapped out for those students who enter college knowing their goal is to become a teacher.
-Occasionally a student may find it necessary to take a course at Holy Family University and every student will do their senior teaching and seminar there through a consortium agreement with Bryn Athyn College.
-Tuition for senior teaching is paid by each student working with the Bryn Athyn College bursar's office.
+The timeline for completing this degree program is well mapped out for those students who enter college knowing their goal is to become a teacher.
+Occasionally a student may find it necessary to take a course at Holy Family University, and every student will do their student teaching there through a consortium agreement with Bryn Athyn College.
+Tuition for the semester of student teaching at Holy Family is paid by each student through the Bryn Athyn College bursar's office.

 All students are required to complete the full program, but it should be noted that international students are ineligible for state certification.
-These students should meet with the Education Program Director to discuss a program that best fulfills the degree requirements and suits the individual student's professional goals.
-If students become United States citizens within ten years from graduation, their degree and their National Teachers' Exams test scores will still be valid.
-They may then apply for certification.
+These students should meet with the Education Program Advisor, Nina Phillips, to discuss a program that best fulfills the degree requirements and suits the individual student's professional goals.
+All international students' programs must be approved by the Chair of the Early Childhood Education Department and the Dean of Academics.